frappe/erpnext_documentation/user/manual/en/accounts/payment-request.md

 ### 2.5 Payment Request without using any Gateway

-In case you don't want to use any integration or payment gateway, simply set the Bank Account.
+In case you don't want to use any integration or payment gateway and only want to send a notification, simply set the Bank Account.
 You'll have to compose the message accordingly with bank details.
 The party can then transfer the amount to the mentioned bank account.

 ## 3. Related Topics
 1. [Payment Entry](/docs/user/manual/en/accounts/payment-entry)